 Redefining Family Wealth

-Generational shifts in attitudes, preferences and behaviors are reshaping many things in the United States.
+Generational shifts in attitudes, preferences and behaviors are reshaping many aspects of life in the United States.
 The estate planning process should be no exception.
 Work with your family and advisors to adopt a model that can bridge differences and communicate your wealth’s purpose for many generations to come.

 - Centers for Disease Control and Prevention.
 Life expectancy at birth, All Races, Both Sexes.

-- Pew Research Center, “Millenials In Adulthood: Detached from Institutions, Networked with Friends.”
-March 7, 2014; Taylor, Paul, The Next American, New York: Public Affairs, 2015; Brokow, Tom, The Greatest Generation.
+- Pew Research Center, March 2014; “Millenials In Adulthood: Detached from Institutions, Networked with Friends.”
+March 7, 2014; Taylor, Paul, The Next America, New York: Public Affairs, 2014; Brokow, Tom, The Greatest Generation.
 New York: Random House.